Untitled

 Academic Honesty: CCV has a commitment to honesty and excellence in academic work and expects the same from all students.
 Academic dishonesty, or cheating, can occur whenever you present -as your own work- something that you did not do.
 You can also be guilty of cheating if you help someone else cheat.
 Being unaware of what constitutes academic dishonesty (such as knowing what plagiarism is) does not absolve a student of the responsibility to be honest in his/her academic work.
 Academic dishonesty is taken very seriously and may lead to dismissal from the College.

-2023 Effective Speaking Summer Online Course Basic Syllabus
+Effective Speaking Spring Online Course Basic Syllabus (subject to change as the semester progresses)

 Homework to be completed throughout week with due dates and submission of work posted in Canvas.